To all weekend warriors out there

 Preparing to cast your brick

-Add water as you turn over the mix until pliable, final mix should not be poured but troweled or scooped out, (too much water will result in a weak brick).
+Add 1/2 gallon of water to your mixing container before adding the ready mix concrete then mix until throughly combine, as you mix add water as needed.
+The final mix should not be poured but troweled or scooped out, (too much water will result in a weak brick).

 Scoop your mix into the mold then shake gently from side to side taping the mold with a rubber mallet as much as you can.
-The shaking and taping is to limit air bubbles from forming on the finish side of the brick.
+The shaking and tapping will limit air bubbles from forming on the finish side of the brick..

 To ensure consistent brick height, fill each mold to the same level on a level surface.
 Let cure minimum 24 hours before demolding.